FedeClaudi/Term.jl/docs/src/adv/repr.md

 termshow(termshow)  # or any other function
 ```

 Fancy right?
 It shows the function, various methods for it and it's docstrings (by parsin the Markdown).
-It works with methods too
+It works with types too
 ```@example repr
 import Term: Panel
 termshow(Panel)